victoryeo/education_assistant/backend/README.md

 Education assistant backend

 This is a backend for education assistant.
+It is built using FastAPI.

 To run the backend, you need to have python installed.